panjanek/polynomial-fractal/README.md

 # Polynomial Fractal Visualisation
-C# program with GUI to visualize roots of polynomials with constrained coefficients.
+C# (polynomials solving in c++ native code) program with GUI to visualize roots of polynomials with constrained coefficients.

 Inspired by this youtube video by 2swap: https://www.youtube.com/watch?v=9HIy5dJE-zQ&t=3s